 Community college faculty qualifications, 24.5(1)

-The State Board of Education hereby proposes to amend Chapter 24, "Community College Accreditation," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 24, "Community College Accreditation," Iowa Administrative Code.

 Legal Authority for Rule Making